jaketripp/dinner-and-code-learning/_posts/2016-08-02-Python-Projects.md

 num2 = input("Enter a number: ")
 num1 = input("Enter another number: ")
 percent1 = input("Enter another number: ")

+# \n inside of a string means new line

 print("Dear {}, It is my pleasure to {} to you today.
 I am {} and I'm the "
      "{} of {}.
 I have inherited {} {} but I need your help to get it to {}. "